 Hindi: Abhishek Jain and Ulrich Timme Kragh (Adam Mickiewicz University, Poznan)

-Italian: Alessandro Grilli (University of Pisa) and Matthew Reynolds (Oxford University) with a group of postgraduates and postdocs in Pisa: Caterina Cappelli, Anna Ferrari, Martina Pastorini, Valeria Ferrà, Benedetta Dini, Chiara Andreoni, Maria Scarmato, Chiara Polimeni, Federica Marsili, Fabio Bassani, Marilena Martucci.
-Paola Gaudio (Università degli Studi di Bari Aldo Moro) has also recently joined the project.
+Italian: Paola Gaudio (Università degli Studi di Bari Aldo Moro).
+Matthew Reynolds (Oxford University) and Alessandro Grilli (University of Pisa) have also contributed Italian material to the project, with the help of a group of postgraduates and postdocs at Pisa: Caterina Cappelli, Anna Ferrari, Martina Pastorini, Valeria Ferrà, Benedetta Dini, Chiara Andreoni, Maria Scarmato, Chiara Polimeni, Federica Marsili, Fabio Bassani, Marilena Martucci.

 Japanese: Yorimitsu Hashimoto (Osaka University)

-Korean: Sowon Park (University of California, Santa Barbara)
+Korean: Sowon Park (University of California, Santa Barbara); Eunjin Choi

 Mongolian: Magda Szpindler (Adam Mickiewicz University, Poznan)